-Each course within a program of study is thoughtfully designed to build upon prior knowledge, introduce new concepts, provide supportive resources, allow the student to validate and remediate personal mastery of the content, and assess student development of a defined set of competencies and the achievement of a prescribed list of learning objectives.
+Each course is thoughtfully designed to build upon prior knowledge, introduce new concepts, provide supportive resources, allow the student to validate and remediate personal mastery of the content, and assess student development of a defined set of competencies and the achievement of a prescribed list of learning objectives.
 Each activity, assignment, and/or assessment associated with a course is carefully constructed to support the development of one or more course learning objectives and one or more competencies.
 Therefore, Ancora High School does not provide opportunities to earn "extra credit."